NazTechs/EmbeddedLinux-RaspberryPi-Low-Level-Graphics-Programming/README.md

 # EmbeddedLinux and Raspberry Pi Framebuffer Graphics Tutorials and Example
 Welcome to the Raspberry Pi Framebuffer Graphics repository!
-This repository provides a collection of tutorials, examples, and code snippets to help you get started with low graphics development using the framebuffer on Raspberry Pi or other embedded Linux system.
+This repository provides a simple tutorial, example, and code snippets to help you get started with low graphics development using the framebuffer on Raspberry Pi or other embedded Linux system.

 ## Features